Review | 12 books I should have reviewed this year: A critic’s lament

 Robert A. Gross’s “The Transcendentalists and Their World” (Farrar, Straus Giroux) focuses on two of my favorite writers — Emerson and Thoreau — but in the end, I just couldn’t face 864 pages of tiny type and all that minutiae about life in 19th-century Concord, Mass.
-Though stunning as historical recreation, Gross’s book ultimately struck me as a work for American studies majors rather than general readers.
+Though stunning as historical re-creation, Gross’s book ultimately struck me as a work for American studies majors rather than general readers.

 Something similar seemed true of Konrad Schmid and Jens Schröter’s “The Making of the Bible: From the First Fragments to Sacred Scripture” (Harvard).
 I spent two of my four grad-school years studying late antiquity, so this account of scriptural canon formation attracted me more than a little.
 But I finally decided that it would only appeal to those readers — and I didn’t think there would be many — with a strong interest in early Jewish and Christian theological wranglings.
 Might I have been wrong about that?
 It would be pretty to think so.

 Twenty or so years ago, I reviewed two of W.G.
 Sebald’s melancholy, sui generis masterpieces, “Vertigo” and “Austerlitz.”
 Each of those pieces ran around 1,800 words.
-While Carole Angier’s “Speak Silence: In Search of W.G.
+While Carole Angier’s “Speak, Silence: In Search of W.G.
 Sebald” (Bloomsbury) would doubtless deepen my understanding of this German writer, would I actually write anything fresh and new?
 Just as likely, I’d simply use up my weekly allotment of 975 words telling people all over again why Sebald’s books matter.

 Sad to say, this was also my excuse for skipping Richard Zenith’s “Pessoa” (Liveright), a 1,000-page biography of Fernando Pessoa, modern Portugal’s most original literary genius.
 Pessoa was best known for adopting multiple authorial identities and then writing in the differing styles of these “heteronyms.”
 Fascinated by his work, I’d once done considerable research on Pessoa for an essay pegged to his poetry and Zenith’s translation of the introspective journal-like “The Book of Disquiet.”
 Producing anything less now would simply feel unsatisfying.